dreamfony/dv/README.md

 Our core feature module is **dv_core**

-Sharing configuration of development modules and different configuration for differnet environments
+#### Sharing configuration of development modules and different configuration for differnet environments

 Instead of using conf_split module, we store partial various configuration that is used only in devel environment in config/devel folder.
 This should be in your local.settings.php

-    $config_directories['devel'] = $dir . "/config/devel";
+    $config_directories['devel'] = $dir . "$config_directories['devel'] = $dir . "/docroot/profiles/custom/dv/modules/environment/dmt_devel/optional";

 Import with

     drush cim devel --partial

+Configuration files that should be exported to that module are listed in dmt_devel.info.yml And should be exported with the help of config_devel module using

+    drush config-devel-export dmt_devel

-Also use configuration override system in local.settings.php
+Also you can use configuration override system in local.settings.php

-Exclude this settings from beeing exported, in configuration of features bundle
+Exclude settings from beeing exported in features by configuring features bundle

+Modules that should be enabled uninstalled for each environment are listed in project.yml

 Production configuration is made read only using https://www.drupal.org/project/config_readonly